 Cap's trademark weapon is his vibranium alloy shield in which he always carries with him.
+This shield is 2.5 feet / 70 cm in diameter and weight 12 pounds / 5.5 kg.
 The shield is virtually unbreakable and absorbs the kinetic force of anything that strikes it, which enables Cap to ricochet the shield off of objects and allow it to come back to him.
-Despite it being nearly unbreakable, it has shattered a few times but has needed a highly-powerful being to do such a feat such as Thanos (with his Infinity Gauntlet) or Odin's brother, the Serpent.
+Despite it being nearly unbreakable, it has shattered a few times but has needed a highly-powerful being to do such a feat, such as Thanos (with his Infinity Gauntlet) or Odin's brother, the Serpent.
 After giving the shield and costume to Bucky Barnes, Cap got a new costume and weapon.
 However, after Barnes faked his own death, Rogers would once again become Captain America and wield the shield.
 But then he lost his serum, and would become an old man.
 He would give the shield to Falcon as the new Captain America until Steve was again restored back to his youth, but allowed Sam to keep his trademark round shield and would instead wield an all-new one.

-Cap's currently wielded shield is similar in appearance to his classic, triangular shields he would use before he got his vibranium round one.
+Cap's (Hydra one) former wielded shield is similar in appearance to his classic, triangular shields he would use before he got his vibranium round one.
 This shield is made of an unknown metal, but is highly durable.
 The shield can split into two parts with the bottom part being capable of being shot at an opponent or disconnected if someone were to grab it.
 The biggest feature of the new shield is that of a laser blade that forms along the point of it that enables Cap to cut through things like steel with utter ease or used to dismember opponents.

 Ultimate Universe (Earth-1610)